fenago/machine-learning-for-finance/lab_guides/Lab_4.md

 absolute loss value is never a good guide for how well your model is doing.
 You\'ll find that it\'s better to use other metrics in order to see whether your forecasts are useful.
-However, please note that we will reduce the loss significantly later in this chapter.
+However, please note that we will reduce the loss significantly later in this lab.